eslint/rfcs/designs/2023-only-run-reporting-rules/README.md

 ## Detailed Design

-The proposed implementation is to add a `--skip-warnings` flag to ESLint that will skip running any rules that are set to the `warn` level.
-This will be a CLI flag only, as it doesn't make sense to have this flag in a configuration file.
-This flag would implicitly imply the `--quiet` flag, given if the `warn` rules are not run, they will not be outputted to reporters.
+The proposed implementation is to modify the `--quiet` flag so that ESLint will skip running any rules that are set to the `warn` level.

 From an API perspective, this would be implemented by a predicate function that acts as a filter on which rules should be run.
 The predicate would take the rule configuration,